pytorch/benchmark/README.md

 ### Using torchbench models as a library

-If you're integrating torchbench as part of your library or CI a helpful pattern to follow is the below
+If you're interested in using torchbench as a suite of models you can test, the easiest way to integrate it into your code/ci/tests would be something like

 ```python
 import torch